-NB: This needs assessment was initially researched and prepared by Jessica Lopez.
-It was revised and updated by MCI Social Sector Research Manager Moumié Maoulidi who also ran the EPSSIm model simulations and wrote the introduction and the conclusion and recommendations section and revised the EPPSIm results section.
-MCI intern Michelle Reddy assisted in reviewing and updating the report.
-The report also benefitted from input provided by MCI Social Sector Specialist in Ethiopia, Aberash Abay.
+NB: This needs assessment, initially researched and prepared by Jessica Lopez.
+It was then revised and updated by MCI Social Sector Research Manager Moumié Maoulidi, who also ran the EPSSim model simulations, revised the section on the EPPSim results, conducted data validation sessions in Mekelle with the relevant municipal and regional officials and is responsible for the introduction, conclusion and recommendations.
+MCI intern Michelle Reddy assisted in reviewing and updating the report, which also benefitted from input provided and consultations facilitated by MCI Social Sector Specialist in Ethiopia, Aberash Abay.